 PDF by the Centres for Disease Control and Prevention with some examples of dialogue that can be used when interviewing a patient.

 CDC treatment guidelines for STDs; this site also gives protocols for MSM and WSW

 Providing culturally sensitive care under Special Patients

 Canadian Centre for Gender and Sexual Diversity

 Ottawa Sexual Health Centre or 613-234-4641

 Note: The language in this section assumes that the individual who is pregnant identifies as a woman.
 This is not always the case; individuals of other genders may also have the ability to be pregnant and, as such, should also be considered in this discussion of reproductive rights.
-See the “Caring for Transgender Patients” page for more information.
+See “Caring for Transgender Patients” above for more information.

 1869-1988: Before the Decriminalization of Abortion

 In 1869, the Canadian Parliament criminalized both the provision and procurement of abortion in Canada.
 In 1892, contraception was also banned.
 These laws were maintained until 1969.

 It is worth noting abortions were still being performed during this period; it is estimated that by the 1960s, 35,000 to 120,000 illegal abortions took place each year.
 These abortions were often unsafe for the patients as untrained physicians attempted them with unsafe or unsanitary working conditions.